name=value) for those specific parameters. Introduced in Python 3.8 (PEP 570), they are defined in a function signature using a forward slash (/).

 Default Values

 Positional-only parameters support default values.
-However, standard rules apply: a non-default positional-only parameter cannot follow a default positional-only parameter.Master Python with Deep Grasping Methodology!Learn More
+However, standard rules apply: a non-default positional-only parameter cannot follow a default positional-only parameter.Tired of Poor Python Skills?
+Fix That With Deep Grasping!Learn More